stebrech/accessible-pdf/_pages/become-a-sponsor.md

 Same as tier above. **Your name will be displayed on this website**

 **[Become a sponsor now](https://github.com/sponsors/pixelstrolch).** Thank you so much 💚

-You might want to send a one-time donation.
-Therefore you can use the form below.

-[give_form id="58043"]